Welcome & Thank You for choosing POTC!

 The training program will be progressive, and is very successful and effective for the majority of dogs enrolled in our classes.
 There are many ways to motivate and instruct your dogs.
 If you feel your dog is not responding to one method, please feel free to speak to your instructor or assistant about using alternative techniques.

 Because all dogs are different, they will learn at different paces.
 Do not judge your dog’s progress by comparing it to other dogs in the class.

 How successful you and your dog are will depend on your willingness to take instruction, be open to new ideas, and your ability to spend about 15 minutes per day practicing that week’s lesson.

-- Regular class attendance is a encouraged, for each week’s lesson builds on the previous one.
+- Be prompt for class.
+Regular class attendance is a must, for each week’s lesson builds on the previous one.
 If you are unable to attend a class, let your instructor know.

-- It’s a good idea to wear casual clothing and comfortable shoes to class.
+- Wear casual clothing and comfortable shoes to class.
 (Tennis shoes or soft-soled shoes are requested.)
 No flip-flops or high heels.

 - Do not bring a sick or a female dog in season to class.
 Attend class without your dog so you can keep up with the lesson and still continue to practice at home.

 - Do not leave your dog unattended or allow your dog to sniff and/or visit other dogs.
 Be respectful of dogs in crates and do not approach.